 While low-fidelity prototypes have their place, and are a great way to progress a design idea quickly, there is no substitute for testing user experience with interactive prototypes.
 Designs should always be tested and validated across a range of devices.
 Checking how the product feels on mobile, tablet, desktop, and any other device that may be used will reveal issues while there’s still time to make changes and will save you considerable time and money.

 That's it for today.
-Hope our trends will come useful in the UX design process.
+Hope our research into trends for 2020 will come useful in the UX design process.
 If you want to add something to our list leave us a comment or drop a message.